colinhacks/zod/README.md

 arg.unwrap();
 ```

 A better approach is for the generate parameter to refer to _the schema as a whole_.
-Here `z.ZodType`

 ```ts
 function makeSchemaOptional<T extends z.ZodType>(schema: T) {